 2. Suing Under Common Law Negligence

-The victim of a dog attack can bring a common-law action based on negligence for injuries and must show the owner, harborer, or keeper failed to properly control the dog, restrict the dog, warn others of special circumstances that would allow an Ohio Court to find the behavior negligent.
+The victim of a dog attack can bring a common-law action based on negligence for injuries and must show the owner, harborer, or keeper failed to properly control the dog, restrict the dog, or warn others of special circumstances that would allow an Ohio Court to find the behavior negligent.

 The Dog Doesn’t Have To Bite To Injure You